HeptaDecane/az-204/questions.md

     - **Minimize costs for data storage and hosting.**
     - **Implement native GitHub workows for continuous integration and continuous deployment (CI/CD).**
     - **Distribute the website content globally for local use.**
-    - **Implement monitoring by using Application Insights and availability web tests including SSL certicate validity and custom header value verication.**
+    - **Implement monitoring by using Application Insights and availability web tests including SSL certificate validity and custom header value verication.**
     - **The website must have 99.95 percent uptime.**

 - **Retail store locations:**